Finding the Best Places to Retire Since 2006!

-Overview: Northlake is a residential census-designated place in upstate South Carolina, adjacent to Anderson (and sometimes confused with Anderson), the county seat, and about 30 miles southwest of Greenville.
+Northlake is a residential census-designated place in upstate South Carolina, adjacent to Anderson (and sometimes confused with Anderson), the county seat, and about 30 miles southwest of Greenville.

 The community sits on both sides of a northern offshoot of 56,000-acre Lake Hartwell, a man-made reservoir that is one of the most popular recreation areas in the South.
 Tourists can easily reach the reservoir via Interstate 85, and they and residents alike enjoy water skiing, fishing, camping, swimming and wildlife watching.
 Northlake neighborhoods are leafy, meandering, low density and well tended with new Craftsmans, plantation styles and brick ranch ramblers.
 Homes directly on the water tend to be larger and have covered boat docks.
 Nearly all shopping and dining options are in Anderson.

 Population: 3,800 (city proper)

 Cost of Living: 18% below the national average